mauryquijada/unl_parser/README.md

 unl_parser.py
 =============

-Author: Maury Quijada
-Created on May 10, 2013
+By Maury Quijada, created on May 10, 2013

 This program takes in a .unl file as outputted from an Informix UNLOAD database command and converts the data into a CSV file at a specified location.